mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 ## Compute Environments

-A Compute Environment is composed of credentials, configuration settings and storage options related to a computing platform.
+A Compute Environment is composed of credentials, configuration settings, and storage options related to a computing platform.
 They are used to configure and manage computing platforms where workflows are executed.

 ## Credentials